SamPav97/jacket_store_api/README.md

 This RESTful API aims to be the backend for an online jacket shop, it is documented in Swagger 2.0 and has the following endpoints: authentication, jacket management, shopping cart management.

-Install requirements and run app.py.
+Install requirements and run app.py OR Docker image: docker pull sampav97/jacket_api_image

 Third party integration:
 - The API is integrated with the payment provider WISE.
 Users are requested to provide their WISE keys upon registration to be able to use the API.